nownabe/golink/README.md

   --member domain:<YOUR-COMPANY-DOMAIN>
 ```

-Instead, if you want allow each user to use Golink:
+If you prefer to grant access on an individual basis:

 ```shell
 gcloud iap web add-iam-policy-binding \